35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Is Antigua Guatemala safe?

 Yes, Antigua is one of the safest cities in Guatemala.
-The one thing to be caution of, as I mentioned above, is the chicken bus between Guatemala City and Antigua.
+As I mentioned above, the one thing to be cautious of is the chicken bus between Guatemala City and Antigua.
 But once you’re in Antigua, you are safe to walk around, take local transportation, etc. Just take normal precautions, like not flashing money around.